 American Political Science Association Information Technology and Politics Section Best Dissertation Award, 2017.

-Dennis, J. (forthcoming) Beyond Slacktivism: Political Participation on Social Media (Palgrave Macmillan).
+Dennis, J. (2018) Beyond Slacktivism: Political Participation on Social Media.
+London: Palgrave Macmillan.

 Dennis, J. (2016).
 “It’s Better to Light a Candle Than to Fantasize About a Sun”: Exploring Social Media, Political Participation and Slacktivism in Britain.
 Royal Holloway, University of London.